The GENIUS Act and Stablecoin Treasury: What Changes for Holders (2026)

 - Confirm current status with US counsel as implementing rules issue.

-Cryptio and Request Finance sit on the treasury accounting/operations layer, not the legal-status determination.
-Confirm the tool can tag stablecoins by issuer so treasury policy can track permitted-issuer status — the Act's compliance determination is a counsel question; the tool's job is the operational record.
+Cryptio and Request Finance sit on the treasury accounting and operations layer, not the legal-status determination.
+Confirm the tool can tag stablecoins by issuer so treasury policy can track permitted-issuer status.
+The Act's compliance determination is a counsel question; the tool's job is the operational record.

-Wag3s Ledger tags stablecoin holdings by issuer and keeps the reconciliation and audit trail a treasury needs to evidence its stablecoin selection and policy against an evolving regulatory bar — while the GENIUS permitted-issuer determination stays a counsel-confirmed legal question.
+The GENIUS permitted-issuer determination is a legal call for counsel — Wag3s does not make it.
+What Wag3s Ledger does is the operational half: it tags stablecoin holdings by issuer and keeps the reconciliation and audit trail a treasury needs to evidence which issuers it held and why, period by period, against an evolving regulatory bar.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading